kodeFant/driftercode.com/content/index.md

 type: blog-index
 ---

-## I'm Lillo, a self-taught developer and ex-journalist
+## I'm Lillo, a functional developer and ex-journalist

 Resources about functional programming are often very mathy and abstract.
 Devs don't have time for that.